 It is an understatement to say that mental health struggles in men is a topic fraught with stigma and weighty cultural norms.
-While there are many reasons for this, it’s important to know the facts when it comes to mental health and men.
+While there are many reasons for this, it’s important to know the facts when it comes to mental health among men.

 - Nearly 1 in 10 men experience anxiety or depression on a daily basis, but less than half of those men will ever seek treatment.